 Tamil Nadu: Sasikala Natarajan takes charge as AIADMK general secretary

-Leaders and cadres gathered at the party headquarters in Chennai’s Royapettah area to show their support.
+Leaders and party workers gathered at their headquarters in Chennai’s Royapettah area to show support.

 Former Tamil Nadu chief minister J Jayalalithaa’s close aide Sasikala Natarajan took formal charge as the general secretary of the All India Anna Dravida Munnetra Kazhagam on Saturday.
 She was appointed to the post on Thursday after the party came to the decision at its first general body meeting in Chennai since Jayalalithaa’s death on December 5.